 Emotion regulation is the ability to change our emotional expression or experience.
 Strengthening this skill is the goal of many modern therapeutic interventions for mental health.

-The idea that we can change our emotions (rather than just passively experience them) goes back thousands of years to around 380 B.C. to Plato’s teachings.
-However, Plato thought emotions should be controlled with reason, not entirely eliminated.
+The idea that we can change our emotions (rather than just passively experience them) goes back thousands of years to Plato’s teachings in about 380 B.C.
+However, Plato thought that emotions should be controlled with reason, not entirely eliminated.
 He believed that emotional intelligence was essential for a balanced, content life.

 Healthy resilience is defined as adapting well in the face of adversity.
 These adaptive changes shape the functioning of the brain circuits that regulate emotional reactivity.
 How we regulate our emotions affects our social behaviors.